wangby511/System-Design-Architecture-and-Infra/kafka.md

 ## Data Delivery semantics

 **At-most once** - A message will be delivered not more than once.
-ACK = 0.
-Suitable for cases like monitoring metrics.
+Messages may be lost.
+No waiting for an acknowledgement(ACK = 0).
+Suitable for cases like monitoring metrics where a small amount of data loss is acceptable.

 **At-least once** - It is acceptable to deliver a message more than once, but no messages should be lost.
 ACK = 1 or all.
 If a consumer process the message but fails to commit the offset to the broker, the message will be re-consumed when the consumer restarts, resulting in duplicating.